 old enough to grapple?

 Guerilla Jiu Jitsu at Freestyle Martial Arts Academy in Reno offers classes for children as young as five.
 All of our youth classes are designed to engage kids with a mix of drills and games, which reinforce specific techniques while encourage cooperation and communication.
 What does that mean for a five year old?
-Our instructors are trained to offer directions and instruction in an age-appropriate way, so that even four year olds start learning technique through repetition.
+Our instructors are trained to offer directions and instruction in an age-appropriate way, so that even five year olds start learning technique through repetition.
 At this age, the focus is on laying a foundation, learning to listen and focus, and having fun.

 how early is too early?

-A valid concern for some parents is that their child will lose interesting if they’re started too early.
+A valid concern for some parents is that their child will lose interest if they’re started too early.
 This is something that can happen with any activity, especially when children feel that their parents have too much invested in their performance.

 BJJ can help promote mental clarity and strength, encourage social growth and encourage emotional development.
 Participating in BJJ in a balanced manner – something dictated by the instructors and the school – can be a wonderful way for kids to learn to deal with their feelings.
 Experts have recommended that children of five or six years old are prepared to take martial arts classes, including BJJ, but that competitions should be delayed until 8 to 10 years of age.
 That’s when they’re more likely to have the maturity to deal with feelings of defeat or frustration.
 Plus, they’ll be more capable of following the rules and enjoying the satisfaction of doing so.